Fit as a Mama Bear

 Toppings and Variations

-There are so many fun ways to make these gluten-free sloppy joes unique!
+There are so many fun ways to make your sloppy joe stuffed sweet potato unique!
 Below are a few of our favorites.

-Protein: Though ground beef is classic, ground turkey or venison will work as well and gives a tasty new protein source.
+• Protein: Though ground beef is classic, ground turkey or venison will work as well and give a tasty new protein source (the same applies to easy venison chili, too)

 Though the recipe calls for coconut palm sugar (which is paleo-friendly), I omit it most of the time for a beefier taste.
 Adjust this as per your personal likes and dislikes.